Mental Health: Depression in Children

 How Is Depression Diagnosed?

 There are no specific tests -- medical or psychological -- that can clearly show depression, but clinical interviews conducted by trained and experienced mental health professionals along with tools such as questionnaires (for both the child and parents) combined with personal information can be very useful.
 Information from teachers, friends and classmates can be useful for showing that these symptoms are consistent during your child's various activities and are a marked change from previous behavior.

 What Are the Treatment Options?

 Treatment options for children with depression are similar to those for adults, including psychotherapy (counseling) and medicine.
 The role that family and the child's environment play in the treatment process is different from that of adults.
 Your child's health care provider may suggest psychotherapy first, and consider antidepressant medicine as an additional option if symptoms are especially severe or if there is not significant improvement from psychotherapy alone.
 Currently, there are no good studies documenting the effectiveness of medicine over psychotherapy in children.

-However, studies do show that the antidepressant Prozac is effective in treating depression in children and teens.
+However, studies do show that the antidepressant Fluoxetine (Prozac) is effective in treating depression in children and teens.
 The drug is officially recognized by the FDA for treatment of children ages 8 to18 with depression.
 Other selective serotonin reuptake inhibitors (SSRIs) are used, as well.
 Most medications used to treat depression in children have a black box warning about increasing suicidal thoughts.
 It is important to start and monitor these medications under the care of a trained professional.